OSGeo/PROJ/CONTRIBUTING.md

 * Implement a new feature

 In the following sections you can find some guidelines on how to contribute.
-As PROJ.4 is managed on GitHub most contributions require that you have a GitHub account.
+As PROJ is managed on GitHub most contributions require that you have a GitHub account.
 Familiarity with [issues](https://guides.github.com/features/issues/) and the [GitHub Flow](https://guides.github.com/introduction/flow/) is an advantage.

-## Help a fellow PROJ.4 user
+## Help a fellow PROJ user
-The main forum for support for PROJ.4 is the mailing list.
+The main forum for support for PROJ is the mailing list.
 You can subscribe to the mailing list [here](http://lists.osgeo.org/mailman/listinfo/proj) and read the archive [here](http://lists.osgeo.org/pipermail/proj/).

-If you have questions about the usage of PROJ.4 the mailing list is also the place to go.
+If you have questions about the usage of PROJ the mailing list is also the place to go.
 Please *do not* use the GitHub issue tracker as a support forum.
 Your question is much more likely to be answered on the mailing list, as many more people follow that than the issue tracker.